python-websockets/websockets/docs/topics/logging.rst

 For example, if the server is behind a reverse proxy, :attr:`~legacy.protocol.WebSocketCommonProtocol.remote_address` gives the IP address of the proxy, which isn't useful.
-IP addresses of clients are provided in a HTTP header set by the proxy.
+IP addresses of clients are provided in an HTTP header set by the proxy.

 Here's how to include them in logs, assuming they're in the ``X-Forwarded-For`` header::